uNetworking/uWebSockets/misc/READMORE.md

-# µWebSockets v18 user manual
+# µWebSockets v19 user manual

-For a list of frequently asked questions you may filter the GitHub issue tracker by label FAQ.
-Please don't misuse the issue tracker as your personal Q&A.
+For a list of frequently asked questions you may ue the Discussions tab here on GitHub.
+Please don't misuse the issue tracker as your personal Q&A, we use it only for bug reporting.
+Discussions tab is less strict about content.

 ## Motivation and goals